Nakajima Mamoru

-The competitor of successful Mitsubishi Kasei engine, the Mamoru proved to be unreliable and was rarely able to operate near its design power.
+Competing against the successful Mitsubishi Kasei engine, the Mamoru proved to be unreliable and was rarely able to operate near its design power.
 Designs based on the Mamoru were forced to use other engines, typically the less powerful Mitsubishi Kasei or the Nakajima Homare.
 Production of the Mamoru was ended by the Navy after only a few hundred production examples were built.